ComansServices/Project-Armadillo/README.md

 ![WebMap](https://i.imgur.com/j77jQz9.png)

 ## RESTful API
-From `v2.1` WebMap has a RESTful API frontend that makes users able to query their scan files with something like:
+From `v2.1` Armadillo has a RESTful API frontend that makes users able to query their scan files with something like:

 ```bash
 curl -s 'http://localhost:8000/api/v1/scan?token=<token>'